Vegetarian's Japan Guide

 Essential facilities such as change rooms, shower facilities with warm water, toilets, a first aid room, and cafes are all available for you to utilize when needed.

-If you are driving, there are car parks close by, but you will have a hard time securing a car space if you arrive from late morning onwards on weekends and public holidays.
+If you are driving, there are car parks close by, but you will have a hard time securing a parking space if you arrive late in the morning on weekends and public holidays.

 Click HERE to return to a list of attractions in Amanohashidate.